KhiopsML/khiops-doc/docs/api-docs/kdic/numerical-comparisons.md

 # Numerical Comparisons

-These rules return boolean values encoded as 0 or 1 numerical values.
-Note that the missing value is treated as a value that is inferior to any valid value in comparisons.
+These rules evaluate numerical expressions and return boolean results encoded as `0` (false) or `1` (true).

+**Important notes:**

+- The special value `#Missing` represents a missing value and can be used as a numerical operand in any derivation rule.

+- When involved in comparisons, `#Missing` is considered inferior to any valid value.

 ## EQ